 Transfer applicants must apply prior to beginning their second year of law school, and transfer no more than 32 semester hours (48 quarter hours).

 A transfer student receives University credit on the following terms:

 - total number of credit hours transferred may not exceed the number of credit hours earned during the first year by University law students;

-- transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent, as determined by the dean; and
+- transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent, as determined by the assistant dean of student affairs; and

 - a CR grade is recorded for all transferred work.